stfnwong/ayyygrad/README.md

 to turn it off.

+Note that even the current version of `poetry` (version `1.7.1` in my case) has that annoying issue where it bothers you for keychain data just to add to remove packages (ie: it bothers you even when you aren't publishing).
+The workaround where you set the keyring to the Null Keyring still works.
+To do that run

+`export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

+and then try adding/updating/etc whatever through `poetry`.

 ## Notebooks
 There are some notebooks in the `notebooks` folder.
 These are all in `percent` script format.
 If like me you are working locally and can't be bothered with security then you can start the notebook by